Human trafficking in Egypt: Protection (2010)

-Prevention
+Prevention (2010)

 The government made progress in preventing "summer marriages" in the reporting period, but did not otherwise undertake efforts to prevent human trafficking.
 The government was mandated by the newly passed law to create an inter-ministerial committee to coordinate anti-trafficking enforcement activities, victim protection, and programs.
 The government did not institute any other public campaigns to raise awareness on trafficking, including any on involuntary domestic servitude.

 The government made no efforts to reduce the demand for commercial sex acts or to raise awareness of sex tourism.
 The government has a well-developed birth registration and national identity card system.
 There were no reports of Egyptian government's efforts to provide anti-trafficking training for its troops before deploying them to international peacekeeping missions.